aisudoapp/ai-model-providers/providers/anthropic/README.md

 1. Open AiSudo App
 	-> "+ New Session"
+	-> "3rd Party API"
 	-> "Load from JSON File"
-	-> Select the json file you downloaded (claude-cc-base.json) -> "Create Session"
+	-> Select the json file you downloaded.
+	-> "Create Session"
 After that, the session will be created.
 2. Go to: